 Diocese of Victoria

-The Catholic Diocese of Victoria comprises the whole of Vancouver Island, the islands off the west coast and the islands to the west of the main shipping channel up the Inside Passage.
-The Diocese of Victoria ministers to approximately 94,000 Catholics on Vancouver Island.
+The Roman Catholic Diocese of Victoria comprises the whole of Vancouver Island, the islands off the west coast and the islands to the west of the main shipping channel up the Inside Passage, and ministers to approximately 94,000 Catholics.